stelzinga/MF/Management_Framework.md

 - The *Value Chain*: Processes directly or indirectly generating the Services that drive Revenue.
 - The *Control Chain*: Processes assuring the quality of the Services delivered in the Value chain.

 The Value Chain represents the Routines that generate Services (directly or indirectly) that are sold to Clients.
 This should be seen broadly.
 It includes everything from research and development, production of actual Goods or Services, marketing, sales, after sales.
 The Control Chain are those Processes that perform Services that verify the results of the Value Chain are as expected.
 Control should be seen broadly.
-For example, it could be a check of the product to make sure it features the expected qualities, on the other hand it can also include measures taken to assure the Run itself was performed in a manner prescribed by the company or by some law or regulation.
+For example, Control could be a check of the product to make sure it features the expected qualities, or it can be measures taken to assure the Run itself was performed in a manner prescribed by the company Policies.

 As will be seen later, the name of the Processes performed in Run is *Routines* as they are done *routinely*.